learn-academy-2020-echo/treasure-hunt-challenge-sjproctor/README.md

 - Ask clarifying questions

 ### User Stories
-- As a user, I can see a page with a 3 by 3 grid board game with a question mark in each square.
-(DONE!)
+**As a user, I can see a page with a 3 by 3 grid board game with a question mark in each square.
+(DONE!)**

+- $ git checkout -b board-game
 - Added a div to Square with an `id="square"`
 - Added styling to the id of square
 ```css